dimavrem22/Brain-Tumor-Detection/README.md

 This work aims to identify the location of brain tumors in MRI images through the use of object-detection.

+These are personal contributions and continuations of a group project for CS4100.
+You can find the project report [here](./resources/Project_Report.pdf).

 ## Datasets

 The datasets used in this project are available on Kaggle: